trieungochai/go_organising-db-access/README.md

 ```

 The nice thing about this is that you can then define your handlers as methods against `Env`.
 This gives you a easy and idiomatic way of making the connection pool (and any other dependencies) available to your handlers.

+In general, dependency injection in this way is quite a nice approach when:
+- There is a common set of dependencies that your handlers need access to.
+- All your HTTP handlers live in one package, but your database-related code may be spread across multiple packages.
+- You don't need to mock the database for testing purposes.